701 East Central Avenue,

 If this Acorns article has caused you to ponder if your current business situation is sound, we’d enjoy the opportunity to analyze it for you.
 Our priority is making sure you have confidence in the process.
 We would love to hear your thoughts on these points and hope you’ll reach out to us for further discussion.

 Jared joined H.I.S. in May of 2013 after graduating with a BA in Personal Financial Planning/Risk Management from the University of Central Arkansas (summa cum laude).
-He serves H.I.S. as a Registered Sales Assistant.
+He is a financial advisor and partner at HIS.